I'm glad you're here!

 Who I Am

 I am a physiologist by training, but with a deep interest in the interface of physiology with evolution, ecology and adaptation.
 You can obtain an abbreviated CV here.
 You can get the whole magilla here.
+You can see my publications on my Google Scholar profile.

 This interest has led me into an eclectic mix of research problems, including how alligators use blood to move heat around their bodies, how a bird embryo works with an incubating parent to manage heat flow through the egg, how black beetles, stone plants and trap-door spiders living in deserts manage their temperatures in the harsh environments they inhabit, and, most recently, how termites build structures to manage the physiology of their colonies.